Wangzzzzzzzz/CS-35L/README.md

 # CS-35L
 Fall 2018 CS35L.
 TA: Guangyu Zhou

 * Warining: This repository only contains my codes and NO prompt!
-The question prompts of each quarter might be different for each project, and codes from this repository might not work for your projects.
+The question prompts of each quarter might be different for each project.
+Direct copying of the codes from this repository might results in bad consequences.

 ## Result Summary: